mikeinspace/stamps/Key-Burn.md

-# Bitcoin Stamps: Introducing 'Key Burn' #
+# Bitcoin Stamps: Introduction to 'Key Burn' #

 Key Burn is a new technique introduced to address concerns with the spendable outputs that encode the art of a Bitcoin Stamp.